-Malaria risk in Panama is predominantly associated with Plasmodium vivax all year long in regions located along the Atlantic coast and the borders with Costa Rica and Colombia (for more information on type of prevention by risk area, see WHO vaccination requirements and recommendations for international travellers, including yellow fever and malaria).
+Malaria risk in Panama is predominantly associated with Plasmodium vivax all year long in regions located along the Atlantic coast and the borders with Costa Rica and Colombia.
 For Panama City, the risk is considered negligible.

 Dengue remains the main vector-borne disease in Panama with seasonal increase usually reported between July and December.
 Based on the 2018 epidemiological situation, the circulation of Zika virus disease and chikungunya is considered to be low (only sporadic cases in 2018).
 A risk of yellow fever transmission is present in parts of Panama, notably in rural areas.
 Yellow fever vaccination is required at entry if arriving from countries with risk of yellow fever transmission and from countries with an active yellow fever outbreak.
 Yellow fever vaccination is not advised for travellers who will visit areas west of the canal, Panama City, the canal area itself and the Balboa (Pearl Islands) and San Blas Islands.